 - 4 cups vegetable stock

 - ½ teaspoon sea salt

-- 2 scallions, sliced, for serving
+- 2 scallions sliced, for serving

-Heat the coconut oil in a large pot over medium high heat.
+- Heat the coconut oil in a large pot over medium high heat.
 Add the onion, and cook for about 5 minutes, until it begins to brown and turn translucent.

-Add the curry powder, red pepper flakes, cumin and turmeric to the pot.
+- Add the curry powder, red pepper flakes, cumin and turmeric to the pot.
 Give everything a stir and let it cook for about a minute.
-Add in the coconut milk and broth.
+Add in the coconut milk and stock.
 Bring to a light simmer.
 Cover and let simmer for 30 minutes or until the carrots are soft, stirring occasionally

-Stir in the sea salt and cashew butter and return the soup to the heat.
+- Stir in the sea salt and cashew butter and return the soup to the heat.
 Cook for another minute or two, to let all of the flavors combine.

 - Ladle into bowls and top with chopped scallions.